You’re at sports practice or you suffer a nasty fall — and you think you’ve twisted your wrist.

 - Continue wrapping around the foot and ankle in a figure-eight pattern.

-- Use the Velcro or fastener at the end to stabilize your wrap.
+- Use Velcro or a fastener at the end to stabilize your wrap.

 After securing your injury, you should visit a nearby UPMC Urgent Care facility for further evaluation.
 For more information, contact your nearest UPMC Urgent Care location.